Hoe flanel wordt gemaakt

 From cotton to fiber

-Long fibers provide:
+Long fibers ensure:

-– less fluff
+– less lint

 – a more even surface

-– better sustainability with reuse
+– better durability with reuse

 After harvesting, the cotton is cleaned and combed.
-Impurities are removed, and the fibers are aligned.
+Impurities are removed, and fibers are aligned.
 What remains is not "cotton wool," but a controlled raw material.

 https://www.tvfinc.com/wp-content/uploads/2021/05/cotton-natural-fibers_final.jpg